Dynamic Range Majority Data Structures: Speedup for Integer Coordinates

-To accomplish this goal, we require an improved one dimensional range counting data structure, which we can get by combining two existing data structures.
-The fusion tree of Fredman and Willard~\cite{Fredman1993} is a $O(n)$ space data structure that supports predecessor and successor queries, insertion, and deletion in $O(\lg n / \lg \lg n)$ time.
-The list indexing data structure of Dietz~\cite{Dietz1989} uses $O(n)$ space and supports rank queries, insertion, and deletion in $O(\lg n/ \lg \lg n)$ time.
-In Andersson et al.~\cite{Andersson1999}, it was observed that these data structures could be combined to support dynamic one dimensional range counting queries in $O(\lg n/ \lg \lg n)$ time per operation.
-We will refer to this data structure as an \emph{augmented fusion tree}.
+To accomplish this goal, we require an improved one-dimensional range counting data structure, which we get by combining two existing data structures.
+The fusion tree of Fredman and Willard~\cite{Fredman1993} is an $O(n)$ space data structure that supports predecessor and successor queries in $O(\lg n / \lg \lg n)$ time and insertions/deletions in $O(\lg n/ \lg \lg n)$ amortized time.
+The list indexing data structure of Dietz~\cite{Dietz1989} uses $O(n)$ space and supports \emph{rank queries}---i.e, given an element, return the number of elements that precede it in the list--- in $O(\lg n/ \lg \lg n)$ time, and insertions/deletions in $O(\lg n/ \lg \lg n)$ amortized time.
+In Andersson~\etal~\cite{Andersson1999}, it was observed that these data structures could be combined to support dynamic one-dimensional range counting queries in $O(\lg n/ \lg \lg n)$ time per operation; amortized for updates.
+We refer to this data structure as an \emph{augmented fusion tree}.